Isaiah 59 – The Reality Check

 The Spirit of the LORD will lift up a standard against him.

 a.
 Therefore His own arm brought salvation for Him: God waited and waited for a disobedient Israel to turn to Him.
 He waited and waited for a man to lead them back to Him, or an intercessor to plead before Him.
 None arose; so the LORD did it Himself.
-If a man or an intercessor would have stepped forth, it would have saved Israel a lot of calamity.
-But the fact that no man, or no intercessor stepped forward didn’t derail God’s plan.
+If a man or an intercessor would have stepped out, it would have saved Israel a lot of calamity.
+But the fact that no man or no intercessor stepped forward didn’t ruin God’s plan.
 He waited to work in partnership through a man.
 He waited to work through an intercessor.
-But God’s work would still go forth if none arose!
+But God’s work would still be accomplished if none arose.

 b.
-He put on righteousness as a breastplate, and a helmet of salvation on His head: No man stepped forward to work with the LORD, so the LORD puts on his armor and goes forth to destroy His enemies, protect His people, and glorify His name!
+He put on righteousness as a breastplate, and a helmet of salvation on His head: No man stepped forward to work with the LORD, so the LORD put on his armor and went to destroy His enemies, protect His people, and glorify His name.

 i.
 Most people don’t pick up the connection between Isaiah 59:17-18 and Paul’s comments on our spiritual armor in Ephesians 6:10-17.
 In that passage, Paul calls that armor the whole armor of God, and it is God’s armor in the sense that it belongs to Him – after all, He uses it here in Isaiah 59:17-18 – and He allows us to use it to fight for Him.